Anessali/Survival-Game/README.md

 I haven't gotten started on combat yet, but I do consider this a must before I'm willing to start calling the game a beta release.
 - [ ] Get a basic combat system in place
 - [ ] Generate creatures(wolves, bears, monsters, etc) that the player can run into
-- [ ] Implement a wounds system - the player can die after combat from a serious wound.
+- [ ] Implement a wounds system.
+The player can die from a serious wound or from severe food poisoning.

 ## Weather, Seasons, and Hypothermia/Hyperthermia
 This may or may not make it into the beta release, but I would like to add this in at some point.
 This would add a bit more depth to the survival mechanics beyond eating, sleeping, and drinking.